icgc-argo/platform-ui/README.md

 - We use [GraphQL Code Generator](https://www.graphql-code-generator.com/) to generate an introspection schema and types.
 - Install the [GraphQL VSCode plugin](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) for code suggestions based on the schema as well as syntax highlighting.

+- On first build, comment out the `schema` item in `graphql.config.yaml`, because the schema hasn't been generated yet.
+After building once, uncomment that line.
 - Modify `./codegen.yml` to get the schema either from your configured API or a local file.
 - `npm run gql-check` to check your GraphQL files and run a build.
 - `npm run dev` will also watch for GraphQL changes.